dogstarapps/dogstar-mylab-cotracts/README.md

 ## Using the Contracts

 Once deployed, you can interact with the contracts on the Stellar testnet.
 Refer to the Stellar documentation for details on how to call contract functions and handle transactions.
+After deploy this smar contract, You must have to initialize Contract.

 This README file provides a comprehensive guide on building, optimizing, and deploying your Stellar smart contracts.